nasa/astrobee/localization/ros_pose_extrapolator/readme.md

-\page imuaugmentor Imu Augmentor
+\page rosposeextrapolator Ros Pose Extrapolator

 # Package Overview
-The imu augmentor extrapolates a localization estimate with imu data.
-This is useful in order to "catch up" the latest localization estimate to current time, for use with a planner or other module.
-The imu augmentor uses an ImuIntegrator object to maintain a history of imu measurements and integrate up to the most recent imu measurement.
-Imu biases are reset on receival of localization estimates to more accurately integrate measurements.
+Extrapolates localization estimates using relative odometry and IMU measurements.
+The ros pose extrapolator wrapper takes ros messages, convers these to localization measurements, performs the required extrapolation.
+The ros pose extrapolatornodelet handles live subscribing and publishing to ros topics.

+## RosPoseExtrapolatorWrapper
+Converts ROS messages to localization measurements and extrapolates localization estimates using relative odometry and interpolated IMU measurements.

-## Ros Node
+## RosPoseExtrapolatorNodelet
-The ros node subscribes to the localization estimate and publishes an updated imu augmented localization estimate.
-It also fills in the latest acceleration and angular velocity.
-The augmentor also publishes the latest pose and twist as respective messages.
+Subscribes to ROS messages for online use and publishes localization messages and TFs.
+Contains a RosPoseExtrapolatorWrapper and passes messages to this.

 # Inputs
 * `/hw/imu`
+* `graph_localizer/state`
-* `graph_loc/state`
+* `graph_vio/state`

 # Outputs
-* `gnc/ekf`
-* `loc/pose`
-* `loc/twist`
+* `gnc/Ekf` (message named Ekf for historical reasons)